Mactory/django-pluggableappsettings/README.md

 Also a list of aliases can be passed to allow for multiple names of one setting (e.g. for backwards compatibility)

-###CallableSetting(default_value, aliases)
+###CalledOnceSetting(default_value, aliases)

-Behaves as a Setting but checks whether the value is callable and calls it if possible before returning.
+Behaves as a Setting but checks whether the value is callable and calls it before returning.

 **Attention:** As each setting is only loaded once and then stored in a cache, the call is only performed on the first access of the setting.
+If you need a function that is called each time use the ```CalledEachTimeSetting``

+###CalledEachTimeSetting(default_value, aliases)

+Behaves as a Setting but checks whether the value is callable.
+The callable is called each time when the setting is accessed.

 ###ClassSetting(default_value, aliases)